 Work on satisfying the Duty to Cooperate takes place on an ongoing basis.
-The way in which the Council has cooperated on strategic cross boundary issues with individual neighbouring authorities and other prescribed bodies in the period to March 2019 is set out below.
+The way in which the Council has cooperated on strategic cross boundary issues with individual neighbouring authorities and other prescribed bodies is set out below.

 Basingstoke and Deane Borough Council